megharosejayan/React-Login-only/README.md

 # Getting Started with Create React App

-This is a basic React App for admin login sessions where the User can't sign up but can only sign in using a previous set email and password
+This is a basic React App for admin login sessions where the User can't sign up but can only sign in using a previous set email and password.

-## Available Scripts

-Useful for in-work sites/documentations where the authority being accessed is already known.
+Just the basics, nothing new here.
+If you're new to react and wann aknow how a basic login functionality works, this could be a good start.
+Again, there is nothing much here

+You login successfully if the details matches the credentials already set.
+Else, you won't be able to login(obv).
+Upon logging in succesfully you will be greeted with the name you entered.
+You can logout from there.
+That's it.
+Just an App to show thebasic login funtionality

 ### `npm start`